Finding a Mentor — and Being One

 The Mentoring Moment That Matters Most

-Here's what I've learned after 25 years on both sides of mentorship: the moment that matters most isn't the one where you teach someone how to diagnose a misfire.
+Here's what longtime techs consistently say about mentorship: the moment that matters most isn't the one where you teach someone how to diagnose a misfire.
 It's the moment where a young tech is thinking about leaving the trade because they're overwhelmed, underpaid, and nobody seems to notice they exist — and you walk over and say: "You're doing fine.
 This part gets easier.
 Let me show you something."

 That moment might keep someone in the trade for 30 years.
 And 30 years from now, they'll be the one walking over to the next kid.